Penguin-Guru/WallpaperChanger/README.md

 ## Installation:

-"Installation" here just means moving the (single) compiled program file into a directory referenced by your system's "path" (`$PATH`).
+For our purposes, "installation" just means moving the (single) compiled program file into a directory referenced by your system's "path" (`$PATH`).
 This allows the program to be run by name, without specifying the full path to the file.
 The [conventional](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) directory would be `/usr/local/bin/`.

+Bash users with Readline may enable rudimentary auto-completion by sourcing or otherwise loading the file, "auto-complete.bash", which is provided with this program.
+This is currently not enabled by default because it may have some unintended effects related to path scoping (see issue [#13](https://github.com/Penguin-Guru/WallpaperChanger/issues/13)).

 ## Development: